sebastiansiedlarz409/AirQuality/README.md

 # AirQuality
 Simple android app showing air quality in Poland.
-It's written for fun and to learn a new language.
+An old project from college.

 ## Technologies